DUNE-DAQ/trigger/docs/replay/README.md

 - also contains buffers, which respond to readout requests
 - the timing is controlled by a global clock
 - as a separate standalone application, it can be used in combination with other DAQ applications

+## How to Replay
+Replay works via a `TriggerReplayApplication`, a smart DAQ application that can be used inside the trigger segment of your OKS session.
+To use it, simply add this application to the trigger segment in your session.
+There are example sessions available, both local and with ehn1 integration.
+Remember, replay is emulation readout and it simply outputs TAs, so for a full stream, a trigger application creating TCs and an MLT application are required.
+Finally, configure the `TriggerPrimitiveMaker` module that is part of this application.
+It accepts list of input HDF5 TPStream files.
+Additionally, one can choose to filter-out planes.

 ## Implementation
 ### Appmodel schemas